MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/index.md

 Take a look at our detailed [feature roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md#winui-30-feature-roadmap) to see when specific features will be brought into WinUI 3.

-## Preview 3 limitations and known issues
+## Limitations and known issues

-The Preview 3 release is just that, a preview.
+The Preview 4 release is just that, a preview.
 The scenarios around Desktop apps are especially new.
 Please expect bugs, limitations, and other issues.

-The following items are some of the known issues with WinUI 3 Preview 3.
+The following items are some of the known issues with WinUI 3 Preview 4.
 If you find an issue that isn't listed below, please let us know by contributing to an existing issue or filing a new issue through the [WinUI GitHub repo](https://github.com/microsoft/microsoft-ui-xaml/issues/new/choose).

 ### Platform and OS support

-WinUI 3 Preview 3 is compatible with PCs running the Windows 10 April 2018 Update (version 1803 - build 17134) and newer.
+WinUI 3 Preview 4 is compatible with PCs running the Windows 10 April 2018 Update (version 1803 - build 17134) and newer.

 ### Developer tools